 Working with the Aquarium

-In 2022, the Federation and partners constructed a 350 linear foot offshore sill using QuickReefTM, and Oyster CatcherTM as part of this project 10,000 plugs of salt marsh grasses were also planted to help further restore the eroded area.
+In 2022, the Federation and partners constructed a 350 linear foot offshore sill using Oyster CatcherTM as part of this project 10,000 plugs of salt marsh grasses were also planted to help further restore the eroded area.

 In 2017, an oyster marsh toe revetment was built to hold sediment in place and absorb wave energy.
 An oyster sill will also absorb wave energy and allow sediment to accumulate and promote salt marsh growth.
 Salt marsh plants will be planted landward behind the sill in the spring following the deployment of the oyster reef materials.